cadonuno/Veracode-Bulk-SBOM/README.md

 # Bulk SBOM generator:
-This application will load all Application Profiles from the account and will generate one SBOM for each.
+This application reads all application profiles or agent-based SCA projects and generates an SBOM for each.
 All SBOM json files will be saved to the target directory.

 ## Requirements: